nik0lai/psychonomie_nl/src/content/pages/conference.md

 ## Program

-### Concept program
+### Program and timetable

-You can download a PDF of the concept program [here](https://drive.google.com/open?id=16uSWQveaZDIgpnOGBZ3kIceD6AHmxD6H).
+You can download a PDF of the program [here](https://drive.google.com/open?id=1kaXI0qyLzM3Bt28bxsMUTGl34XNjRk2X).

 ### Keynote speakers